 TRT UK FAQ - Testosterone Replacement Therapy in the UK

-Want to know if it is available in the UK?
+Want to know if it is available near you?

 Perhaps you like the sound of it but you are worried about the potential side effects?